bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 1: 01:13:03

 Well, if you think about it, like Tapper contained way more.
-Segwit contained
+Segwit contained way more.

 Speaker 0: 01:13:07

-way more.
-Oh yeah, I know.
+Yeah, I know.
 But it has one name.

 Speaker 3: 01:13:09